 STEP 1: Choose a Location

 Choose a location in your yard that gets maximum sun exposure – all day long, in all seasons, if feasible.
 Yes, even if that means right in the middle of the front lawn, because… why not?!
 Most vegetables prefer to get as much sun as possible, with a few exceptions.

 If you have a small space or obstacles to work around, creating a few garden areas that end up with partial shade is okay.
 We have a handful of beds that get far less sun than the others, shaded by our house or neighboring trees.
 We can still utilize them to plant veggies that are more shade-tolerant like lettuce, kale, asian greens, spinach, arugula, or mustard greens, to name a few.
 If you live in a climate with extremely hot summers, your garden may even thank you for a little late afternoon shade!

 Is your only garden space on a hard surface, like a concrete patio?
 You’re in luck!
-I wrote an article dedicated to building and installing raised beds on top of hard surfaces – either right on the ground, elevated, or even some that are mobile.
+I wrote an article dedicated to how to build a raised garden bed and install it on top of a hard surface – either right on the ground, elevated, or even some that are mobile.
 We just added raised garden bed to our asphalt driveway.
 The design is essentially the same as what you’ll find in this article here, but with a few modifications/options for the bottom.
 Plus, extra tips about drainage considerations.
 Check out that article here.

 Changing Seasons and Shadows

 Don’t forget that the sun’s path changes throughout the seasons!
 In the winter, the sun dips lower in the sky – on the southern horizon if you’re in the northern hemisphere like us.
 That is particularly important to pay attention to if you live in a place with mild winters and hope to garden year-round.